Kecal7/qa-practice-testing/README.md

 # QA Portfolio Project – QA Practice App

 This repository contains comprehensive testing documentation and materials for the open-source [QA Practice App](https://qa-practice.netlify.app/).
-The project demonstrates my skills in manual, automated, API, performance, and security testing.
+The project demonstrates my skills in manual and automated testing.
+As my proficiency grows, more testing areas are to be getting covered.

 ## 🔍 Project Objectives

 - Execute **manual functional and UI tests** across multiple features.
 - Identify and document bugs with clear reproduction steps and evidence.
-- Create and run **automated tests** using tools like Selenium, Playwright, or Cypress.
+- Create and run **automated tests** using Selenium and Playwright.
-- Perform **API testing** with Postman or similar tools.
-- Conduct **performance/load testing** using JMeter or Locust.
-- Explore **basic security testing** scenarios (e.g. input validation, auth flaws).

 ## 🛠️ Tools & Technologies Used

 - **Manual Testing:** Chrome DevTools, exploratory techniques, bug reporting
-- **Automation:** Selenium, Playwright, Cypress
+- **Automation:** Selenium, Playwright
-- **API Testing:** Postman, RESTful endpoints, JSON
-- **Performance Testing:** JMeter, Locust
-- **Security Testing:** OWASP ZAP, Burp Suite (basic use)

 ## 📈 Test Coverage Highlights